nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   `import.txt` will be specified for convenience in identifying problems.
 - However, there is a limitation that duplicates will not be checked for when performing contact imports.
 Do import with caution.
+- Additional input after the `import` command will be treated as erroneous input and discarded.

 Expected outcome of usage:
 ```